 Eyerly's Arlington Sons is now available as both digital download from iTunes and CD Baby, and as physical CD from CD Baby.
 This chamber version of Arlington Sons, recorded in Yale's superb Sprague Hall, features star Broadway/Met Opera baritone David Pittsinger, who commissioned the work, and his son Richard - at the time, an outstanding boy soprano, now an outstanding young tenor - with pianist Fred Lassen and cellist Eric Bartlett.

-PERFORMANCE THIS MONTH OF "GARDEN QUARTET"
+PERFORMANCE OF "GARDEN QUARTET"

 POOCH: WORKSHOP AT SEAGLE AND OFF-BROADWAY FESTIVAL

-Eyerly's musical comedy POOCH received its first fully staged workshop at Seagle Music Colony in upstate New York during the first week of September 2018.
+Eyerly's musical comedy POOCH received its first fully staged workshop at Seagle Music Colony in upstate New York during September 2018.
 The superb cast and production team (conductor Joshua Horsch, director Richard Kagey, pianist Gordon Schermer and Artistic Director Darren Woods) magnificently brought the show off leash.
 Er, "to life."
 (No dogs were harmed in the making of this musical.)
 Also in September, excerpts from POOCH were performed Off-Broadway at Acorn Theatre on West 42nd Street, as part of the 2018 New York New Works Festival.
 The terrific cast was brilliantly led by director Samantha Saltzman and music director David Wolfson.

 SLATKIN CONDUCTS EYERLY PREMIERE WITH PITTSBURGH SYMPHONY